Mike Devereaux: Post-playing career

-Devereaux served as field coach for the Delmarva Shorebirds (Baltimore Orioles Class-A Affiliate, South Atlantic League) in 2010, replacing former third baseman Ryan Minor, who had been promoted to team manager.
-Devereaux was the field coach for the Frederick Keys (Baltimore Orioles Class-A Affiliate, Carolina League) in 2011.
-He was the hitting coach for the Asheville Tourists (Colorado Rockies Class-A affiliate, South Atlantic League) from the 2012 season through the 2016 season, after which in 2017 he was assigned to the Boise Hawks, the Rockies' affiliate in the short-season Class A Northwest League.
-For the 2018 season, he was the hitting coach for the Cincinnati Reds Double A affiliate, the Pensacola Blue Wahoos of the Southern League.
-Devereaux was the 2019 hitting coach with the single-A Dayton Dragons, a Reds affiliate.
+Devereaux served as field coach for the Delmarva Shorebirds (Baltimore Orioles Single-A Affiliate, South Atlantic League) in 2010, replacing former third baseman Ryan Minor, who had been promoted to team manager.
+Devereaux was the field coach for the Frederick Keys (Baltimore Orioles Single-A Affiliate, Carolina League) in 2011.
+He was the hitting coach for the Asheville Tourists (Colorado Rockies Single-A affiliate, South Atlantic League) from the 2012 season through the 2016 season, after which in 2017 he was assigned to the Boise Hawks, the Rockies' affiliate in the Low-A Northwest League.
+For the 2018 season, he was the hitting coach for the Cincinnati Reds' Double-A affiliate, the Pensacola Blue Wahoos of the Southern League.
+Devereaux was the 2019 hitting coach with the Single-A Dayton Dragons, a Reds affiliate.
 As of August 2021, Devereaux was working as a roving hitting, outfield, and base running coach at IMG Academy in Bradenton, Florida.
+Devereaux worked for the Orioles as a guest instructor at spring training in February, 2023.
+He joined MASN as a part-time game analyst on Orioles telecasts on June 30, 2023.
+He is scheduled to be a broadcaster on two Orioles home series in July and August 2023.